kirstymcnaught/OptiKeyWiki/Simulate-a-mouse.md

 OptiKey is able to simulate mouse input, meaning you can click, drag and scroll as if using a physical mouse.
-To open the mouse keyboard either select the 'Mouse' key which appears on most keyboards in the bottom right, or select the 'Mouse' key from the menu keyboard:
+To open the mouse keyboard either select the 'Mouse' key which appears on most keyboards, or select the 'Mouse' key from the menu keyboard:

 1. Select the 'Menu' key: